hzschie/stockmapper/README.markdown

 !!!!
 BLUFIN make stocks={} at the beginning of createStocks, otherwise dynamic refresh won't work if stocks are removed.
 Generalize "stocks" to "components"(?)
 52wk lo/hi is not very well generalized.
-Uses the blufin json structure instead of StockMapper's
+Uses the blufin json structure instead of StockMapper's If data timestamp same as what client has, skip the update Make search dropdown not be globally fixed.
+Instead, hide overlay when field is focused or typed into.

 ## Deploy checklist